-A Constitution of the consti Assistive technology / computers Computer use may be permitted for all tests by students with disability who normally use this adjustment for their usual classroom assessments and for students with temporary injuries such as broken arms.
-Schools must seek advice and/or approval from their TAA for this adjustment prior to testing. ✓ Software providing text-to-speech outputs is permitted to enable students with disability who normally use this type of adjustment to access their own responses in all tests, where appropriate. ✓ Software providing text-to-speech outputs is permitted to access test material only where reading aloud is available to all students.
-Unacceptable aspects of computer use include: ➤ Word prediction ➤ Spelling and grammar checking ➤ Text-to-speech software for Language Conventions and Reading tests ➤ Calculator use (during the non-calculator numeracy tests) Internet/internal network access.
-Black and White print format Black and white print test books are available for students who generally access their classroom assessments in this manner.
+Assistive technology/ computers Computer use may be permitted for all tests by students with disability who normally use this adjustment for their usual classroom assessments and for students with temporary injuries such as broken arms.
+Schools must seek advice and/or approval from their TAA for this adjustment prior to testing. ✓ Software providing text-to-speech outputs is permitted to enable students with disability who normally use this type of adjustment to access their own responses in all tests, where appropriate.
+Unacceptable aspects of computer use include: ✗ Word prediction ✗ Spelling and grammar checking ✗ Text-to-speech software for Language Conventions and Reading tests ✗ Calculator use (during the non-calculator numeracy tests) ✗ Internet/internal network access.
+Black and white print format Black and white print test books are available for students who generally access their classroom assessments in this manner.
 Black and white test books may be copied onto coloured paper or used with coloured overlays.
 Schools are responsible for copying onto coloured paper and providing the coloured overlays.
 Black and white print materials must be ordered in advance through the TAA.
 Large print format Various formats of large print test books are available for students with a vision impairment who generally access their classroom assessment in this manner.
 Large print materials must be ordered in advance through the TAA.
-Braille format Braille test books are available for students who normally use Braille in their classroom assessment.
+The formats available are: • A4, N18 font • A4, N24 font • A3, N18 font • A3, N24 font • A3, N36 font Braille format Braille test books are available for students who normally use Braille in their classroom assessment.
 Braille materials must be ordered in advance through the TAA.
+See Section 6.8 for more details on Braille format.
 Electronic test format This adjustment is limited to those students with disability who are unable to access the tests through any of the other adjustments available including the use of assistive technology.
 Electronic test format materials must be ordered in advance through the TAA.